 - If disciplinary action involves campaign material, a member of the Committee shall remove the offending material. - All decisions regarding disciplinary action shall be communicated to the effected candidate in writing.
 Decisions shall also be communicated to the complainant, where deemed appropriate by the CRO. - Candidates may view a copy of a complaint filed against them.

-- Candidates or members of the Committee may request a meeting to discuss the application of discipline prior to or following communication of a formal decision in writing. - If the discipline applied is disqualification, the candidate being disqualified will be notified in writing and offered a formal meeting to discuss the reasons for disqualification.
+The identity of the complainant may be omitted, as per the direction of the CRO. - Candidates or members of the Committee may request a meeting to discuss the application of discipline prior to or following communication of a formal decision in writing. - If the discipline applied is disqualification, the candidate being disqualified will be notified in writing and offered a formal meeting to discuss the reasons for disqualification.